Chukwuemeka-Ike/khepera/README.md

 make
 ```
 The CMakeLists file specifies the target system architecture, the compiler to use, and the directory for the OpenCV package that we built specifically for Poky.
 Running ```cmake .``` creates a Makefile, which allows us build the executable that we can then run on the Khepera.

+## Networking
+While the ability of each Khepera to estimate its position in the environment was incredibly important, it was equally vital for it to be able to communicate this information to the other robots in the swarm.